 Boy, I’m an idiot.

 Ethan Page and Danny Adams put on a super fun match.
 The crowd interaction throughout made it stand out to me.
-Adams was flat-out bullying Dylan Hales (I think) and Page’s defense of him was hilarious.
+Adams was flat-out bullying a fan and Page’s defense of him was hilarious.

 A highlight of the match for me from a storytelling standpoint was a comedy bit.
 Adams hit some sort of stunner (I THINK) from the ropes, and as he sailed through the air he just shouted out, “I’M THE BEST.”